Healthcare in Belgium: History

-Working
+Coverage and gaps in Belgium's social security system

 Health insurance is only one of the pillars of the system of social security provided for every Belgian citizen.
 Every Belgian citizen has access to the social security system—it is compulsory—but there are gaps in the system where people can drop out.
-For example, not paying contributions is one such exit and another is homelessness (social security is only available to people with an address).
+For example, not paying contributions is one such exit, and another is homelessness (social security is only available to people with an address).